 Why T21 Laws Matter: Getting Ahead of the Pack

 Teens aren’t getting their nicotine products from older adults.
-They’re getting them from slightly older peers — the people they hang out with.
-Ninety percent of those who supply cigarettes to minors are just 18-20 years-old.
+Instead, they get them from slightly older peers — the people they hang out with most often.
+Nine out of ten people who supply cigarettes to minors are just 18-20 years old.
 Raising the tobacco purchasing age to 21 cuts out the middleman.
-Policies that do exactly that are being implemented across the country.
-Known collectively as “T21,” these policies eliminate an important pipeline for getting tobacco into the hands of minors.
+Known collectively as Tobacco 21, or “T21,” these policies eliminate a critical pipeline for getting tobacco into the hands of minors.

 The Consequences of Teen Tobacco Use

-Tobacco companies are making the profit … and teen brains are paying the price.
-Exposure to nicotine during adolescence affects brain development, which continues to age 25.
+Tobacco companies are profiting at the expense of healthy teen brains.
+Exposure to nicotine during adolescence disrupts brain development, which continues until at least age 25.

 Young adults are still developing the brain structures that control:

-According to a 2015 report by the Institute of Medicine, if T21 were passed now in the U.S., it could:
+According to a 2015 report by the Institute of Medicine, passing T21 legislation could: